MohammadH98/watchnext/README.md

 To start the server, in another terminal window, navigate to the `server` folder of this repo and run `node server.js`

 ## Client Startup

-To start the client, in another terminal window, navigate to the `WatchNext-Frontend` folder of this repo and run `npm start`
+To start the client, in another terminal window, navigate to the `WatchNext-Frontend` folder of this repo and run `npm install` on the first installation only, then run `updateNodeModules.sh` to update the `node_modules` folder.
+Lastly, run `npm run web` to begin.
 ## Done!
 You should now be presented with a page with an expo page, complete with a QR code and task report page.
 You can scan the QR code to run the app on your phone, or select the `Run in web browser` option to look at the application on your browser